 The Tennessee START Assessment & Stabilization Teams (TN START AST) are a statewide resource for individuals with intellectual and developmental disabilities who have complex behavioral or mental health needs.
 TN START AST is a collaboration between the Tennessee Department of Intellectual and Developmental Disabilities (DIDD) and the Center for START Services.
 START (Systematic, Therapeutic, Assessment, Resources & Treatment) is a comprehensive model of service supports that optimizes independence, treatment, and community living for individuals with IDD and behavioral health needs.

 TN START AST provides prevention and stabilization through crisis response, stabilization planning, training and education, consultation, and formalized partnerships.
-TN START AST is available statewide and consists of five teams, divided into five regions across Tennessee (Memphis, Jackson, Chattanooga, Nashville, and Greeneville).
+TN START AST is available statewide and consists of five teams, divided into five regions across Tennessee (Memphis, Jackson, Chattanooga, Nashville, and Knoxville).
 Each region consists of a team of Assessment & Stabilization Facilitators (ASF) and a supervising Assessment & Stabilization Manager (ASM).
 All team members will utilize evidence-based practices and be trained and certified by the Center for START Services.
 TN START AST will provide the following services:

 - 24/7 onsite or remote crisis response and consultation